 - Using the lavatory, which includes getting on and off the toilet.

-- Continence – the ability to control bowl and bladder functions.
+- Continence – the ability to control bowel and bladder functions.

 - Dressing, which includes dressing in appropriate attire.